MACHINES THAT DRIVE SUCCESS

 In this four-part series, Roff takes a look at measures the maize miller can take to control this very real threat to his business.
 This blog features damage caused by rodents and birds, and suggests safety measures to consider when practicing infestation control.

-01. RODENTS
+01. Rodents

 Rodents do extensive damage to grain in storage, especially bagged maize: